Yandex Cloud

 Configure additional settingsConfigure additional settings

-1. Install these tools:
+1. Install the following tools:

 • kafkacat: To read and write data to the Apache Kafka® topic.